mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Katagiri**: Oh, you can *do* it.
 But you don’t believe it, that’s the point.
 For instance, dancing: you are dancing, don’t you think?
 You are dancing, and right in the middle of dancing – what is the dance?
 Dancing itself is just dancing itself: no pain, no [suffering](glossary#suffering), just dance going on.
 If you create the problem, at that time you immediately look at the after dance and before dance.
 And then immediately after dance, there are lots of beings that exist: the audience, your feelings, your emotions, and circumstances, orchestras; many things.
 And then your mind starts to attach to it, picking.
 And then you don’t feel good.
 That means immediately your life goes ‘zip’.
 To the right, to the left; zip, zip, zip.
 That’s busy.
 So, all you have to do is, just look at the dance.

-So all you have to do is, after the dance, well, just practice dance.
+After the dance – well, just practice dance.

 So, right in the middle of dance – nothing.
 No zipping, no [suffering](glossary#suffering), no pain.
 Can you imagine?